Beliavsky/Fortran-tools-on-GitHub/README.md

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab

 ### Text Editors and Integrated Development Environments
+[fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

+[vimf90](https://github.com/rudrab/vimf90): Fortran ide for vim

+[vim-findent](https://github.com/cradesto/vim-findent): Vim plugin for Findent (indent fortran sources), by cradesto

 ### Translation to Fortran
 [matlab2fortran](https://github.com/ebranlard/matlab2fortran): performs some simple conversions from Matlab code to Fortran, by ebranlard

 [pyccel](https://github.com/pyccel/pyccel): Pyccel can be viewed as a Python-to-Fortran/C converter or a compiler for a Domain Specific Language with Python syntax

+### Unclassified
 [automates](https://github.com/ml4ai/automates): Automated Model Assembly from Text, Equations, and Software, from ml4ai

 [ford](https://github.com/Fortran-FOSS-Programmers/ford): Automatically generates FORtran Documentation from comments within the code, from Fortran-FOSS-Programmers